SWENGG4Y2023/SWENGG4Y2023Team10/Assignment2/Design.md

 # 10. Testing and Quality Assurance
 - Comprehensive test suites will be developed to cover unit tests, integration tests, and end-to-end tests.
-- Test cases and test data will be documented and stored in the [Testing folder](/testing).
+- Test cases and test data will be documented.
 - Code reviews and continuous integration processes will be followed

  to ensure code quality and reliability.